 Taiwan Mobile launched 5G services in July 2020 in major cities via 2,000 base stations.
 Taiwan Star launched its commercial 5G services in August 2020.
-5G coverage in Taiwan's major metropolitan areas has reached 50% and are expected to top 80% by the end of 2020.
-APT launch 5G commercial services in October 2020 in 'parts of densely populated areas'.
+5G coverage in Taiwan's major metropolitan areas reached 50% and was expected to top 80% by the end of 2020.
+Chunghwa Telecom launched 5G services in June 2020, and by September its 5G network covered 22 major cities.
+APT launched 5G commercial services in October 2020 in 'parts of densely populated areas'.